SimDoc: Topic Sequence Alignment based Document Similarity Framework: Approach

 \subsection{Extended Analysis}

-Using the experimental setup of Section~\ref{evalsim} we try and evaluate different aspects of SimDoc.
+Using the experimental setup described in Section~\ref{evalsim} we evaluate the effect of different aspects of SimDoc on overall accuracy.

-\textbf{I. Effect of different word embeddings:} As discussed in Sec. \ref{token2token}, the similarity between two topics are computed based on a word embedding matrix.
-Upon replacing the pre-trained GloVe (trained by \cite{pennington2014glove} on Wikipedia + Gigaword corpus, 300 dimensions) with pre-trained word2vec (trained by Google on Google News dataset, 300 dimensions) we observed that the overall performance of our system goes down from \eval to 69.73\%.
+\textbf{I. Effect of different word embeddings:} As discussed in Section~\ref{token2token}, the similarity between the two topics are computed based on a word embedding matrix.
+Upon replacing the pre-trained GloVe (trained by~\cite{pennington2014glove} on Wikipedia + Gigaword corpus, 300 dimensions) with pre-trained word2vec (trained by Google on Google News dataset, 300 dimensions) we observed that the overall performance of our system drops from \eval \ to 69.73\%.
 We hypothesize that apart from the way they're trained, a major reason for this change is the fact that GloVe's training set is closer to the task's dataset.
-Domain specific embeddings training might increase the accuracy further.
+Domain specific embeddings might further increase the accuracy.

 \textbf{II.
 Effect of different Document-level Similarity Scorer:}